Viladoman/SeeProfiler/README.md

 npm start
 ```

-Alternatively you can also run it with within Visual Studio Code.
+Alternatively the App can be launched within [Visual Studio Code](https://code.visualstudio.com/).

 ## Creating a package

-If you want to export the project as a standalone application:
+To export the project as a standalone application:

 ```
 npm run export